ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 -2,621 ¦ -2,612 ¦ -2,603{.text-center}

-You could try adding 26 again and again, but the short cut is to spot that these numbers are close to -2,600, which is -100 x 26.
+You could try adding 26 again and again, but the short cut is to spot that these numbers are close to -2,600, which is -100 × 26.
 So we can jump to trying to deal with -21 ¦ -12 ¦ -3.
 Add 26 to these and we get 5 ¦ 14 ¦ 23, which is FOX.

 :::